 What do the Coffee Roasting Competitors Need to do?

 The coffee roasting competitors need to perform the following steps in the World Coffee Roasting Championships:

 - Plan a full roast for a single origin and a blend

 The resulting roasted coffee beans are then judged for their quality.

 The competitors are given a bit of time to learn the lab equipment and the coffee roasting machines.
 However, the competitors essentially need to roast coffee beans they didn’t know with coffee roasting machines they didn’t have experience with, and produce a good roast to boot!
 That is tough!

 There are strict rules for each step of the competition and the competitors can be penalized at virtually every step in the competition procedure.
 Judges have scoring sheets, and allocate points, for each step of the competition.

 We will take a look at each of these steps in a little more detail.
-The points shown next to each step are the maximum points that can be awarded by the judges at each step.
+The points shown next to each step are the maximum points that the judges at each step can award.

 Evaluate green coffee beans (24 points)